Rattlesnake (1995 film)

-Rattlesnake is a 1995 action film written and directed by Amaka Igwe and produced by Austin Awulonu.
-It was Amaka Igwe's first foray into making a feature length film and was made in 3 parts.
-It features Francis Duru, Okechukwu Igwe, Nkem Owoh, Anne Njemanze and Ernest Obi.
+Rattlesnake is a 1995 Nigerian action film written and directed by Amaka Igwe and produced by Austin Awulonu.
+It's the director's first foray into making a feature-length film and was made in 3 parts.
+It featured Francis Duru, Okechukwu Igwe, Nkem Owoh, Anne Njemanze and Ernest Obi.

 Synopsis

 Rattlesnake tells the story of Ahanna Okolo who loses his father under suspicious circumstances as a child and ventures into a life of crime.
 Following the death of his father, Ahanna's uncle becomes his stepfather as he marries his mother.
 Ahanna's uncle sends Ahanna and his siblings to the village while he takes over Ahanna's father's property in Lagos.
 Ahanna ventures into crime and fends for his siblings with the proceeds of his criminal dealings.
-He goes on to lead a double life as a respectable businessman and an armed robber.
-He had however become a respectable member of the society when his dealings were exposed.
+He goes on to lead a double life posing as a respectable businessman and also as an armed robber, secretly.
+He however turns a new leaf when his crimes are exposed.